lerna/lerna/website/docs/introduction.md

 # Introduction

-Lerna is the original [monorepo tool](https://monorepo.tools) for TypeScript/JavaScript.
+Lerna is the original [monorepo tool](https://monorepo.tools) for JavaScript/TypeScript.
 It has been around for many years and is used by tens of thousands of projects, including React and Jest.

-It solves three of the biggest problems of JavaScript monorepos:
+It solves two of the biggest problems of JavaScript/TypeScript monorepos:

-- Lerna links different projects within the repo, so they can import each other without having to publish anything to NPM.
 - Lerna runs a command against any number of projects, and it does it in the most efficient way, in the right order, and with the possibility to distribute that on multiple machines.
 - Lerna manages your publishing process, from version management to publishing to NPM, and it provides a variety of options to make sure any workflow can be accommodated.

-Nrwl (the company behind the open source build system Nx) has taken over [stewardship of Lerna](https://dev.to/nrwl/lerna-is-dead-long-live-lerna-3jal).
+Nx (the company behind the open source build system of the same name) has taken over [stewardship of Lerna](https://dev.to/nrwl/lerna-is-dead-long-live-lerna-3jal).
 [Nx](https://nx.dev) is a build system developed by ex-Googlers and utilizes many of the techniques used by internal Google tools.
-Lerna v5 is the first release under this new stewardship, updating outdated packages and starting to do some cleanup on the repository itself.
+Lerna v5 was the first release under this new stewardship, updating outdated packages and starting to do some cleanup on the repository itself.
 Starting with v6+, Lerna delegates task scheduling work to Nx's battle tested, industry-leading task runner, meaning `lerna run` gets the benefits of caching and command distribution for free!

 ## Why Lerna?